 When you spend $1500+ on an Apple tablet, you have high expectations.
-It better perform at the highest level and do everything you want it to near perfectly.
+It better perform at the highest level.
+It should do everything you want it to do.
 It's making a pretty substantial promise to you.

 When you spend $150+ on a professional leather folio, you have different expectations than you might for a $15 cover.
 That's to be expected.
 But the $150 cover should have a much higher expectation associated with it and it should deliver.
 It should make good on that promise in a way the $15 cover can only dream of.

 So what to look for?
 Look how the product is being presented.
 Is the website nicely designed?
 Would you buy an expensive luxury car if the dealer was in a shambles?
 Read the text and features list.
 Are you saying, "yes", "yes" as you read through the features and description?
 This is a good sign.